-During this period of seven years over 600 boys in all stages of want, filth, ignorance, and misery, have been admitted into the Institution; and, when in the retrospect, we think of the care and the pains,--the labour and the expense,-the hope and the fear, of which each one has been the subject,-every case separately investigated, each one individually dealt with,-it represents an amount of merely physical labour, which, were it not past, might well make the stoutest heart quail.
+During this period of seven years over 600 boys in all stages of want, filth, ignorance, and misery, have been admitted into the Institution; and, when in the retrospect, we think of the care and the pains, the labour and the expense,-the hope and the fear, of which each one has been the subject,-every case separately investigated, each one individually dealt with,-it represents an amount of merely physical labour, which, were it not past, might well make the stoutest heart quail.
 But the retrospect is crowded with mercies: we do not say that all these boys have been reclaimed,-we know they have not; but the failures have been remarkably few, and the uppermost feeling of the Committee in reviewing these seven years is one of thankfulness that we have been enabled to accomplish so much, and earnest desire to do yet more in the future.

-"Largely Thou givest, gracious Lord, Largely Thy gifts should be restored; Freely Thou givest, and Thy Word Is, 'Freely give.'
-He only who forgets to hoard Has learned to live."
 One fact in connection with these seven years we record with satisfaction, and that is, the steady decrease of juvenile crime in our city.
 The recently issued police report shows that the apprehension of boys under 16:-

-For the years 1870, 1871, and 1872, averaged 1,0632/3
+For the years 1870, 1871, and 1872, averaged 1,063\(\frac{2}{3}\)

-" 1873, 1874, and 1875," $837\frac{2}{3}$ while last year, 1876, the number was671
+1873, 1874, and 1875, " 837\(\frac{2}{3}\) while last year, 1876, the number was 671